tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

   - Tend to be very long-term focused.
   - "Relentlessly returning efficiency improvements and scale economies to customers in the form of lower prices creates a virtuous cycle that leads over the long term to a much larger dollar amount of free cash flow, and thereby to a much more valuable Amazon.com." — Jeff Bezos, 2005 Shareholder Letter
 - "It’s all about deferred gratification.
 When you look at all the mistakes you make in life, private and professional, it’s almost always because you reached for some short-term fix or some short-term high… And that’s the overwhelming habit of people in the stock market." — Sleep
+- One practical trick, says Sleep, is to “reward yourself in the short term” by relishing the prospect of all the wonderful benefits you will enjoy because you chose to override your desire for instant gratification.
+That way, deferral becomes associated with pleasure and “you’re much more likely to embrace it.”

 # Thomas Russo